mitoed/Startup/README.md

 Below are the steps of this project and their descriptions:

 DESIGN
+*

 HTML
+* Create html files for each page.
+All pages will be accessible via hyperlinks in the header except the "hidden" page that users will use when participating in a live vote.
+*

 CSS
+*

 JavaScript
+*

 Web service
+*

 Database
+*

 Login
+*

 WebSocket
+*

 React
+*